 “Originally the CIA told us they had no records.
 Then they rescinded, saying they were wrong and they do have the documents,” Alcorn said.
 “But then they came back again and said they don’t have records.”

-Frustrated, the center sued the agency in the federal court in Washington, D.C. on Jan.
-25.
+Frustrated, the center brought a Jan.
+25 federal complaint against the agency in Washington, D.C.

 It contends the CIA is obligated to provide it with the documents it requested, and by not doing so, it is violating the FOIA.